 But if you were quick to accept the order, ezCater will remind you of it the night before or the morning of the order to ensure it’s on track.

 Then you prepare the food and deliver it yourself or use one of their delivery partners.

-Once the order has been completed, ezCater takes their commission first.
+Once the order has been completed, ezCater ordering software takes its commission first.
 After that, you have to wait a week to receive your share either by check or electronic transfer.

 On one hand, this may seem like a great way to get customers for your catering business.
 On the other, you must compete with thousands of other caterers on the marketplace, not to mention sacrificing your precious margins to get these customers.

 Now that you understand how ezCater works, let’s take a look at its pricing and commissions.

 Pricing is something most people look out for when choosing a platform for their business.
 Caterers are no different.

 On ezCater, creating an account and setting up your online menu is free.
 However, you’ll sacrifice commissions on each order you get.

 ezCater commission is quite on the high side.
 It charges a 15% commission, plus a 2.75% processing fee for credit card payments.

 That may not seem like much.
 But when it’s time to balance your books, you’ll realize you’ve lost a huge amount of money to middlemen.